 Bioethics in a Violent World: Health Professionals in

-Nearly 80 years after German physicians and other health professionals were complicit in Nazi war crimes, health professionals continue to practice during times of war and political conflict.
-While some work on behalf on authoritarian dictatorial governments to inflict harm, others work to treat soldiers and civilians through the most extreme conditions imaginable.
-It is the mission of the CU Center for Bioethics and Humanities Holocaust Genocide and Contemporary Bioethics (HGCB) program to “inspire and guide health professionals to practice with competence, compassion, respect and justice, and to always uphold our duty to protect patients.”
+Nearly 80 years after German physicians and other health professionals carried out some of the most heinous Nazi war crimes, health professionals today continue to practice during times of war and political conflict.
+While some work on behalf on authoritarian dictatorial governments to inflict harm, many others work to protect human rights and to treat soldiers and civilians with dignity and respect, even in the most extreme conditions imaginable.
+These latter health professionals – whether they recognize it or not – have absorbed critical lessons from the Holocaust about the necessary roles of health professionals in wartime.

 2019 Program: (Save the Dates)